 - The project must be one that involves whole animals (in vivo) and fits within the remit of the BAP – to advance research in the science of psychopharmacology.

-- Projects should have a psychopharmacology theme and include a strong component of in vivo training.
+- Projects should have a psychopharmacology theme but related psychiatry/neuroscience/genetics projects are acceptable provided they include a strong component of in-vivo training.

 - Projects on neurological disorders (e.g. Huntington’s and Parkinson’s disease) and pain systems will also be considered as long as in vivo approaches are utilised.